 Q. Who is Voice of the Faithful?

 A. Voice of the Faithful is a lay organization formed in January, 2002, in response to the sexual abuse crisis in the Catholic Church.
 The organization began as a "listening session" of 30 parishioners in the basement at St. John the Evangelist church in Wellesley, Massachusetts.
-Just a few months later, Voice of the Faithful has over 25,000 registered supporters throughout 40 U.S. states and 21 countries worldwide, as well as more than 150 Parish Voice affiliates.
-The organization's exponential growth has been fueled by the communication opportunities of the VOTF Web site and by the crying need for dialogue and change felt among mainstream Catholics across America and throughout the world.
+Just a few months later, Voice of the Faithful had more than 25,000 registered supporters across the U.S. and around the world.
+The organization's exponential growth was fueled by the need for dialogue and change felt among mainstream Catholics and by internet-based communications that propelled conversations beyond the "parish-centric" culture of Catholic life at the time.

-VOTF is keenly aware of the importance of building bridges to restore trust between the laity and the hierarchy.
-We are committed to working within the Church, with active lay involvement in the governance of temporal affairs — including finances, personnel and administration.
+VOTF remains committed to working within the Church, with active lay involvement in the governance of temporal affairs — including finances, personnel and administration.
 We do not seek to change Church dogma.
 We seek to build up the Church, not tear it down.

-VOTF is committed to providing a safe forum where all Catholics, whatever their views on specific issues, can participate in a conversation about the challenges of our church.
+VOTF also is committed to providing a safe forum where all Catholics, whatever their views on specific issues, can participate in a conversation about the challenges of our church.
 Some call this a "centrist view."
-We call it that, too; we also call it "inclusive" in imitatio christi, and seek to present this model to the Church hierarchy as an alternative to their culture of secrecy, deceit and arrogance.
+We call it that, too; we also call it "inclusive" in imitatio christi.

 Q. What is Voice of the Faithful's mission?